(Image credit: Guinness World Records)

-Two sisters in Japan have been declared the world's oldest identical twins, at age 107,
+Two sisters in Japan have been declared the world's oldest identical twins, at age 107,according to news reports.

 The sisters, Umeno Sumiyama and Koume Kodama, were born on Nov.
 5, 1913, making them 107 years and 300-plus days old, according to the Associated Press.
 That breaks the previous record for world's oldest identical twins, held by Kin Narita and Gin Kanie, also from Japan, who were 107 years and 175 days old, the AP reported.
 (Kin Narita died in 2000 at age 107, according to The Guardian, and Gin Kanie died a year later at 108.)